gsoules/MkDocs/digital-archive/docs/plugins/avantelements.md

 ##### Element Value Syntax:

-The syntax for the value of an element that is used as an External Link is
+The syntax for the value of an element that is used as an External Link that is created by using the External Link option described above.
+The icon indicates that the link is to another website.

 ``` plaintext
 [ <link-text> <newline> ] [ <protocol> ] <url>